numpex/proxy-geos-hc/README_prerequisites_general.md

     - build tools (GNU make or ninja on Linux, XCode on MacOS)
     - python3 to run the python script
     - Compatible C/C++ and Fortran compilers
-    - CUDA toolkit providing nvcc compiler for GPU-accelerated Implementation
+    - CUDA toolkit providing nvcc compiler for GPU-accelerated implementation
     - MPI runtime and compilers  (if building with MPI).
     - Git and Git-lfs.

-- #### Additionnal prerequisites for Building, Linking and testing based on CMake The libraries and executable are built in a cross-pwlatform friendly manner using BLT which provides a  [CMake](https://cmake.org/)-based Foundation for Building, Linking, and Testing Large-Scale HPC Applications.
-For a broader overview, please refer to the [BLT webpage](https://github.com/LLNL/blt?tab=readme-ov-file).
-Referring to the aforementioned [BLT webpage](https://github.com/LLNL/blt?tab=readme-ov-file) will help you  complete the prerequisites setup for smooth compilation and execution.
+- Additionnal prerequisites for Building, Linking and Testing (BLT) -based on CMake
+> The libraries and executable are built in a cross-platform friendly manner using BLT which provides a  [CMake](https://cmake.org/)-based foundation for building, linking, and testing large-scale HPC applications.
+> For a broader overview, please refer to the [BLT webpage](https://github.com/LLNL/blt?tab=readme-ov-file).
+By doing so, you  will complete the prerequisites setup for smooth compilation and execution.

 ##  Summary of the prerequisites